lherrera001/developer-website/CONTRIBUTING.md

 ### Check for existing content

-New Relic has a rich set of documentation on our products so it's important you check for what is already may exist prior to starting to create a guide.
+Simplify has a rich set of documentation on our products so it's important you check for what is already may exist prior to starting to create a guide.
 It's recommended you search the following resources before contributing.

 - [docs.newrelic.com](https://docs.newrelic.com/)